rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 Sometimes it is desirable to enumerate all (or as much as possible) email recipients at given domain.
-This can be done by establishing SMTP connection to corresponding mail server that can be found via DNS MX record.
+This can be done by establishing SMTP connection to corresponding mail server that can be found via DNS MX record and getting the server to verify your guesses for email usernames or addresses.

 There are three major approaches to do this: